Sometimes I ask myself, how do I do it?

 Sometimes I’ll run into a task that I experience resistance with, and it takes mindful practice to recognize when it’s something that should be done inside a Pomodoro session.

-Speaking of doing a session, if I didn’t schedule time in my calendar to go through Pomodori I’d never do it.
+Speaking of doing a session, if I didn’t schedule time in my calendar to go through Pomodoro I’d never do it.
 At the beginning of each week, I check my calendar for open spots and then schedule a 90-minute Pomodoro Session with myself each day.
 The goal is to be able to spend 25 minutes on 2-3 items that I know I’d be procrastinating on otherwise.
 The very simple idea of telling yourself that you’ll only spend X amount of time on something is stronger than most people give it credit for.

 I can’t recall the amount of times I was procrastinating so heavily that I was able to convince myself to only spend 5 minutes on it, and halfway through there was a little voice in my head that said “F*** it, might as well do the whole thing“

-The idea of creating a time-block could be used even outside of Pomodori.
+The idea of creating a time-block could be used even outside of Pomodoro.
 You could use it to schedule a “thinking” or “creative” session with yourself where you eliminate distractions or even use an app like Freedom to minimize them.

 While the app or method you use isn’t important, I like to use a program called Vitamin-R which has all sorts of hidden nest eggs and goes talks in detail about the psychology and motivation behind how the developer made it.
 I particularly like how the “Motivation Level” and “Resistance level” attempts to sort several time slices into relatable terms.
 In effect, this helps to minimize over-thinking and allows you to set a time slice for 5 minutes, which the app indicates that such a task comes with it, low motivation and high resistance.